kuroda/mini_auth/README.md

     c.setting_password?                 # => false

 A class that includes `Miniauth` is forced to adopt the _whitelist-principle_ regarding the mass assignment protection.
-That is, you have to enumerate the names of attributes that can be set via a hash by the `att_accessible` method.
+That is, you have to enumerate the names of attributes that can be set via a hash by the `attr_accessible` method.

     class User < ActiveRecord::Base
       include MiniAuth